BNasmith/PTForsyth/PTFWorkofChrist.md

 mentalists in their religion.
 We have to deal with a world in a bondage it could not break.
-If the prodigal could not have arisen to go to his father ; if the elder brother had sold up the whole farm, reduced himself to poverty, taken the sum in his hand, followed the prodigal into the far country, and there spent the whole
+If the prodigal could not have arisen to go to his father; if the elder brother had sold up the whole farm, reduced himself to poverty, taken the sum in his hand, followed the prodigal into the far country, and there spent the whole